cloudmesh/cloudmesh-pi-burn/README.md

 building clusters with Raspberry Pi's.
 It allows users to create readily bootable SD cards that have the network configured, contain a public ssh key from your machine that you used to configure the cards.
-The unique feature is that you can burn multiple cards in a row.
+Thus not much additional setup is needed.
+Another unique feature is that you can burn multiple cards in a row, each with their individual setup such as hostnames and ipadresses.

 A sample command invocation looks like: